- Code ENGN2706

 Upon successful completion, students will have the knowledge and skills to:

-- Demonstrate an improved ability to communicate in relation to an engineering project in oral, written and graphical forms.
+- Demonstrate an ability to communicate effectively in relation to an engineering project in oral, written and visual forms;

 - Understand the different skills required for different forms of written technical communication such as an abstract and a full thesis;

 - Have an appreciation of the need to pitch any communication item (e.g., thesis, seminar) appropriately for the audience;

 - Identify and critically evaluate current technologies and literature;